brutusin/wava/README.md

 }
 ```
 ## Priority and groups

-All submitted jobs belong to a group that determines their priority
+All submitted jobs belong to a priority group that determines their position in the queue or their niceness when running.
+Jobs are ordered by the following properites:
+- Group priority (lower value means higher priority)
+- Group id (incremental).
+In case of same priority, jobs of the oldest group go first.
+- Job id (incremental).
+For jobs inside the same group, FIFO ordering.

 ## Events